gkiefer/home2l/README.md

-# home2l
+# Coming Soon: The Home2L Suite
-The Home2Ls - Clever Tools for a Private Smart Home (Coming Soon)
+The Home2Ls - Clever Tools for a Private Smart Home